castleXM/xm-labs-Lightstep-integration/README.md

 \*Target a single user
 **&recipients=jsmith**

 \*Target a group and a user.
-Notice each value is comma seperated.
+Notice each value is comma separated.
 **&recipients=Database,jsmith**

 \*To target a recipient with a space in the name, you must URL encode the space.